-Low-maintenance, Halesia Carolina requires little effort to stay in top shape.
+Low-maintenance, Halesia Monticola requires little effort to stay in top shape.
 Its natural form is bushy, and it can grow either as a multi-stem specimen or a single stem one, depending on how you trim it.
 To keep your plant neat and tidy, and its health optimal, routinely remove any dead or damaged shoots.
 Growing at an average rate and with a spreading habit, Snowdrop Tree can achieve a maximum size of 8 to 12 metres, with an ultimate width of approximately 4 to 8 metres.
 As it stays fairly compact as it matures, this deciduous cultivar is a good choice for small gardens.

 A prolific bloomer with an attractive habit, Halesia Monticola is an ideal candidate for a specimen tree.
 Although its spring interest is its most notable feature, this attractive ornamental tree will add ornamental value to your garden for the better part of the year.
 In a mixed shrub border, use evergreen shrubs to enhance and complement its lovely display of white bell-shaped flowers.